 This degree of centralization is the derived condition, not the primitive one.
 So it seems unlikely that chickens are special here, except in as much as they more frequently get clean beheadings in the presence of human observers than most other birds (a quick Google search shows that turkey's exhibit this as well).
 This should be true of lizards, crocs, etc too (diapsids as a whole).
 So with enough experimental trials I'd fully expect an Ornnitholestes to do a good headless chicken impression.
 Now, I'll grant you that this would require a pretty clean bite on the allosaur's part, and the odds of observing it in the wild would not be very high.
 But the sequence was devised as be a surprising bit of humor in a scenario that was possible, not probable.

 Given those parameters it seems reasonable enough to me.

-Paleontologist and paleoartist Scott Hartman provides a wealth of anatomical data on dinosaurs, as well as general information on how to restore them.
+Paleontologist and paleoartist Scott Hartman provides a wealth of anatomical data and skeletal drawings of dinosaurs, and information on how prehistoric animals looked in life.